A DOUBLE FUNERAL - STOLTZFUS AND STOLTZFUS -

 I can't forget the night she died, when we around her stood;

-These were the last words that she said, "Dear children, do be good."
+These were the last words that she said, "Dear children,

 We all bow down so heavily, and mourn for mother dear;